mysticatea/validia/README.md

   - `options.intOnly` is the flag to disallow non-integers.
   - `options.maxValue` is the maximum value.
   - `options.minValue` is the minimum value.
-- `schemas.object(properties?)` ...
+- `schemas.object(properties?, options?)` ...
 The schema representing specific objects.
 If you give no arguments, the returned schema matches any objects.
-  - `properties` is the definition of properties; `Record<string, Schema>`.
-The validation doesn't pass objects if any properties are missing.
+  - `properties` is the definition of known properties; `Record<string, Schema>`.
-- `schemas.partialObject(properties, required?)` ...
-The schema representing specific objects.
-  - `properties` is the definition of properties; `Record<string, Schema>`.
+  - `options.allowUnknown` is the flag to allow unknown properties.
-  - `required` is the array of the name of required properties.
+  - `options.required` is `true` or the array of known property names to be required.
+If `true`, all known properties are required.
 - `schemas.record(schema?)` ...
 The schema representing specific objects.
   - `schema` is the schema of properties.
 Default is `schemas.any()`.
 - `schemas.string(options?)` ...
 The schema representing specific strings.